Search vs. Display Advertising in 2017

 If you consider your business an “urgent” service, it’s probably a good idea to start with search ads.
-An “urgent” service can include a wide array of companies, such as locksmiths, tow trucks, taxis, DUI lawyers, and plumbers.
-These are services that someone is not normally going to pay for if they are reading the news and happen to see your display ad.
+An “urgent” service can include a wide array of companies, such as locksmiths, tow trucks, 24-hour veterinarian, and dentists.
+These are services that someone is not normally going to jump at and pay for if they are reading the news and happen to see your display ad.
 However, when someone gets locked out of their house or their car breaks down, they are likely to search for a service to help them immediately.Use #Adwords call extensions for urgent services like plumbing, locksmiths, etc. to capitalize on mobile searches.
 Click To Tweet

 A Combination of Search AND Display PPC Strategies

 The last way to pick between search vs. display advertising in 2017 is by doing both.
 While display ads are typically viewed as a branding play, a well mapped out attribution process and improvements in technology help show the ROI of display campaigns.
 For example, cross-device conversions help show the value that ads have from mobile by tracking when someone clicks on a mobile ad but converts later a different device and vice versa.